JohnBatmanMySlinky/Advent-of-Code/2020/README.md

 21. tht was easy.
 22. p1 ez. doing p1s for now.
 23. I spent about an hour learning that circles go in a circle.... p2: amazing how tweaking data structures can take this from totally intractable to a couple of seconds.... also baby's first linked list.
 24. Love finding something like hexagonal coordinates.
-Something I have spent 0 time thinking about but also something some people have spent ALOT of time thinking about.
+Something I have spent 0 time thinking about but also something some people have spent ALOT of time thinking about. p2 was pretty easy. runs very slowly. should have used a dictionary to hold the board. oh whale.
 25. these p1's really arent that bad.